Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Results and Analysis

 \subsection{Lattice strain due to spontaneous magnetostriction}

 Anisotropic lattice strain effects due to spontaneous magnetostriction have been reported for several compositions of Cr$_{1+x}$Te$_2$ in association with \gls*{FM} transitions \cite{li22}.
 We have observed large effects in both of our samples, as shown in Fig.~\ref{fg:latt}.
 We plot the temperature dependence of the lattice parameters normalized at a temperature above $T_{\rm C}$.
-On cooling through $T_{\rm C}$, we see an increase in each lattice parameter relative to the trend in the paramagnetic phase.
-This is so significant for $a$ and $b$ that we see negative thermal expansion in those directions.
+On cooling through $T_{\rm C}$, for both samples, we see an abrupt change of slope in each lattice parameter relative to the paramagnetic phase.
+This effect is so significant for $a$ and $b$ that we see negative thermal expansion in those directions.

-Intriguingly, this behavior for $a$ changes below 100~K for the $\delta=-0.10$ sample but not for $\delta=-0.26$.
+Intriguingly, the negative thermal expansion in $a$ and $b$ changes to positive thermal expansion below 100~K for the $\delta=-0.10$ sample but not for $\delta=-0.26$ [We did not measured $b$ for $\delta=-0.26$, as our scattering plane was ($H0L$)].
 Furthermore, the former behavior is correlated with changes in the spin directions, as shown in Fig.~\ref{fig:spin_reorientation}.
 From the NPD analysis, we found that the average spin direction changes between 5 and 120~K, where the average is weighted by the number of atoms per unit cell and the ordered moments; we found that there was no significant change in the difference in spin directions for the two sites within the uncertainties.
 To extend the comparison, we have made use of the single-crystal results in Fig.~\ref{fg:FM_tdep}(a); here we adjusted the normalization to be consistent with the average spin direction, then analyzed the $T$ dependence of the (2 0 0) and (0 0 $-2$) intensities assuming that the difference between them is due to the variation in average spin direction.
-The results (filled circles) show a clear correlation with the variation in the $a$ lattice parameter.
+The results, average spin direction determined using \gls*{NPD} and \gls*{SCND}, show a clear correlation with the variation in the $a$ lattice parameter.
 The spin directions are typically determined by exchange anisotropy from spin-orbit coupling, and it is understandable that this would be coupled to the lattice anisotropy.